-    Installment transactions or transactions with a deferred price will be considered those whose price is received, in whole or in part, through successive payments, provided that the period elapsed between the delivery of the good or the making available of the good or right and the expiration of the last installment is longer. year.
+Transactions in installments or with a deferred price will be considered those whose price is received, in whole or in part, through successive payments, provided that the period elapsed between the delivery of the good or the making available of the good or right and the expiration of the last term is longer. year.

 Note: The exercise of the option for the temporary imputation of the application of the deferred collections criterion will be carried out, element by element, in the section "Equity gains and losses with deferred price pending imputation in future years" of Annex C.1 of the statement.

 In no case will operations derived from life or temporary annuity contracts have this treatment for the transferor.
 When assets and rights are transferred in exchange for a life or temporary annuity, the capital gain or loss for the annuitant will be attributed to the tax period in which the income is created.

 In general: Capital gains derived from public aid will be allocated to the tax period in which their collection takes place , without prejudice to the options which are collected below:

 Public aid received as compensation for structural defects of the habitual residence .
 When said aid is intended for the repair of the habitual residence, it may be allocated in quarters , in the tax period in which it is obtained and in the following three.